Here’s How Each Personality Type Feels About the Chase

 ESTPs enjoy a challenge, and don’t mind someone they have to chase after a bit.
 They hate feeling stagnant and actually become bored rather easily in relationships.
 When the ESTP finds themselves interested in someone, they don’t mind having to chase after them a bit.
 Having someone who keeps them guessing is truly exciting and entertaining for the ESTP.
 They don’t like feeling smothered by people, and enjoy having space.

 ISFPs don’t mind a little chasing during the beginning of the relationship, but will become bored after a while.
 They are often the one who needs to be chased after, but they are difficult to catch.
 ISFPs enjoy feeling challenged and can have a hard time settling in a relationship.
 They simply want to find someone who they feel truly connected with, and don’t want to feel like they are settling.

-ESFPs often don’t mind a little chase, but at the same time they enjoy being chased.
+ESFPs often don’t mind a little chase, but at the same time, they enjoy being chased.
 ESFPs can sometimes play a few games when they are dating, but they simply enjoy the intensity and excitement of it all.
-When they are having fun the ESFP wants to feel challenged, and enjoys someone who keeps them guessing a bit.
-They also want to have receive enough attention, so it can become a bit complicated.
+When they are having fun the ESFP wants to feel challenged and enjoys someone who keeps them guessing a bit.
+They also want to have received enough attention, so it can become a bit complicated.